 - Health care costs are reduced: In most cases, the use of telemedicine services helps to reduce the cost associated with using insurance benefits.
 The average cost of a virtual telemedicine visit is around $50, while a visit to a primary care physician can cost between $800, an ER visit is $650.
 This is according to UnitedHealthcare data from a 2016 study.
 Obviously, there is a huge difference in cost, but also the care level is a lot less involved.
 But for a consumer with frequent health care concerns, this can add up to major cost savings over time.

 On the flip side of telemedicine, there are some negatives to be aware of before utilizing them.
 Here’s a rundown:

-Not being utilized by plan members: There are also many who argue that despite the benefits of telemedicine, the regular utilization of this service is very low.
-The RAND Corporation published a study in the journal Health Affairs that shows 88 percent of use of telemedicine is by new utilization.
-Only 12 percent of the use of telemedicine is by regular health care users who substitute virtual care for in-person care with their doctors.
+- Not being utilized by plan members: There are also many who argue that despite the benefits of telemedicine, the regular utilization of this service is low.
+The RAND Corporation published a study in the journal Health Affairs that shows 88% of the use of telemedicine is by new utilization.
+Only 12% of the use of telemedicine is by regular health care users who substitute virtual care for in-person care with their doctors.
 This also factors into the costs of telemedicine.
 If members don't use these benefits instead of emergent care and other costly visits, they don't benefit them cost-wise.

 Getting Plan Members to Take Advantage of Telemedicine Benefits